 BackupBuddy (from $80) – If your hosting account doesn’t have a tightly integrated backup service as WP Engine does, you’ll need a way to automate your site backups.
 BackupBuddy provides a reliable and straightforward way of ensuring that your site is secure when something goes wrong.

 CSS Hero (from $29) – This plugin allows anyone to customize any theme’s stylesheets — without having to know anything about the complexities of CSS.
 That makes this the ultimate tool for WordPress theme customization.

 Beaver Builder (from $99) – This visual page builder simplifies the process of making complex and attractive page layouts.
 Beaver Builder is an excellent tool for anyone who’s frustrated by the limitations of the standard WordPress post editor.

 Of course, there’s no obligation that you buy any commercial WordPress add-on.
 There are thousands of WordPress plugins and themes available for free.
 Just be aware that you might eventually choose to spend some money on a commercial WordPress product.

 As we’ve seen, WordPress is free.
 And that’s not just a technicality.
 It’s possible to make a great WordPress website without spending a dime.
 But, depending on your needs, you might end up paying anywhere from $20 for a domain name and hosting, to hundreds of dollars for more advanced hosting, plugins, and a commercial theme.

 If your budget is limited, it’s best to start small — with WordPress.com.
 Then add features as needed.

-If you’re using WordPress to make a business website start by identifying your needs first.
+Suppose you’re using WordPress to make a business website start by identifying your needs first.
 A little up-front planning will help you identify your costs and budget for the future.
-Whatever you end up spending it will likely cost far less than the thousands of dollars that a custom website typically costs.
+Whatever you end up spending, it will likely cost far less than the thousands of dollars that a custom website typically costs.